-The Master’s Degree in Liturgical Music is a join academic and practice-based programme which will qualify holders to undertake posts as organists, cantors, or directors of music at parish or diocesan level.
-Each year of the programme will consist with specific attention to the area of liturgical music.
-This academic component will be balanced by an intensive course of supervised practical training in a number of core liturgical music disciplines.
+This joint academic and practice-based programme qualifies holders to undertake posts as organists, cantors, or directors of music at parish or diocesan level.
+The liturgical music academic component is balanced by an intensive course of supervised practical training in a number of core liturgical music disciplines.

 - To provide an academic framework appropriate to the study of Theology at Masters level.

-- To provide students with an in-depth theological and theoretical formation in
+- To provide students with an in-depth theological and theoretical formation in the Church's liturgy.

 - To form students in the historical, textual, doctrinal and technical aspects of liturgical music.

-- To enhance students critical awareness of music composed for and performed in the liturgy.
+- To enhance students' critical awareness of music composed for and performed in the liturgy.

-- selected practical disciplines.
+- To significantly enhance participants' competency and confidence in selected practical disciplines.

 The course is especially suited to applicants who have studied Theology and Music to degree level.
-Candidates should normally have obtained at least a Second Class Honours, Grade II overall.
+Candidates should normally have obtained at least a Second Class Honours, Grade I overall.
 The Faculty of Theology may also accept candidates whom it deems to have an equivalent standard.
 As the programme contains a significant practical component, prospective candidates will need, on application, to furnish evidence of proficiency in at least one of the following three areas: (a) Cantor, (b) Organ, (c) Liturgical Composition.